List of Soccer Skills

 Speed in soccer is essential to getting past your defenders, winning races to the ball, and chasing down opposing players.
 No matter the position you play, being a fast runner will help your game immensely.
 Practicing speed drills with or without a ball will help you become a quicker player.

-Being able to land more goals than the opposing team is how a team wins the game.
+Shooting is an essential soccer skill because landing more goals than the opposing team is how a team wins the game.
 Getting the ball past a goalie is a feat in itself.
 It’s great to practice shooting with your goalie before a game.
 Try to go with the element of surprise when shooting by using your non-dominant foot.
 Have a purpose and aim behind your shot so that you can beat the goalie and send the ball into the net.

 As soccer is a no-hands sport, using a header at the right time can be a great way to get a ball out of the air.
 Using the top front of the head, you can gain control of an airborne ball by knocking it back down to your feet or by heading it to another player on your team.
 Be careful when heading the ball, and learn to do it correctly in a practice setting before executing it during a game.
 To perform a header correctly, hit the ball with your forehead by striking it, do not let it fall onto your head with force.